 A screening tool is something that looks for cancer in people who do not have any symptoms, it is often referred to as an early detection process.
 The different types of tools for screening will be discussed in a separate section.
-The current guidelines from American Cancer Society suggest that adults at average risk should be begin screening at age 45, however this was only recently updated from prior recommendations to begin at age 50 and not all guidelines have updated their screening age.
+The current guidelines from the American Cancer Society suggest that adults at average risk should begin screening at age 45, however, this was only recently updated from prior recommendations to begin at age 50 and not all guidelines have updated their screening age.

 People at increased risk may require different screening recommendations.
 You may be at increased risk if any of the below are applicable:

 - Strong family history of colorectal cancer in first degree relatives (mother, father, son, daughter, brother, sister)